 Wallace Marshall, Principal Investigator

-Description of project: I am interested in how cells solve engineering problems, which I think is the key to learning how to harness cells for engineering purposes.
+Description of project: I'm an electrical engineer by training, but I got interested in how cells solve engineering problems, which I view as fundamentally interesting but also potentially as the key to learning how to harness cells for engineering purposes.
 My main focus is on how geometry arises within cells, as well as how cells perform computations and behaviors.

 Ask me about: Weird unicellular organisms, Quantitative Cell Biology

-When I'm not doing science, I enjoy: Reading, trying to play the piano, electronics and robotics, Muay Thai
+When I'm not doing science, I enjoy: Reading, trying to play the piano, machining, electronics and robotics

 Hiroaki Ishikawa, Postdoctoral Fellow